-Potential impacts of sea ice and ship traffic changes on tuktuit migratory routes surrounding Qikiqtaq (King William Island), Nunavut
+Potential impacts of sea ice and ship traffic change to caribou sea ice crossing areas surrounding King William Island, Nunavut, Canada

 2017 – 2020

 Funded by: Environment and Climate Change Canada (Science and Technology Division), Ontario Ministry of Research and Innovation, Northern Scientific Training Program

 Caribou (Rangifer tarandus, tuktuit in Inuktitut) use sea ice to move between islands in the Canadian Arctic Archipelago, and back and forth to the northern mainland.
 Sea ice is an important aspect of caribou habitat, expanding the potential areas that caribou can move to in response to predators, seasonal food availability, human disturbance and climate change.

 This research builds on the Caribou and Community Well-Being project, and is part of an ongoing collaboration with the Inuit community of Gjoa Haven (Uqsuqtuuq), on King William Island (Qikiqtaq).
 We explore community concerns surrounding changes in sea ice conditions and ship traffic, and how these may affect tuktuit crossings to/from Qikiqtaq.
 We focus on five main areas where tuktuit use sea ice to move on and off Qikiqtaq that were mapped by Uqsuqtuurmiut (people of Uqsuqtuuq) in the previous project.